jonaddams/sign/project-plan.md

 4. User can create new documents from the template
 5. User can manage template permissions and sharing
 6. User can request assistance from @nutrient-copilot for template setup

+## Current Focus: Documents Route Implementation

+The `/documents` route is a critical part of our application, providing the core document signing workflow functionality.
+We will implement a multi-step interface that guides users through the entire process.

+### Multi-Step Flow Structure
+- Progress indicator at the top showing current step and total steps
+- Forward navigation only enabled when current step requirements are met
+- Back navigation always available to revise previous steps

+### Step 1: Document Selection/Upload
+- Interface to browse and select from existing templates
+- File upload component for new documents
+- Option to save new uploads as templates with name and description
+- Document preview capability

+### Step 2: Recipient Configuration
+- Form for adding recipient names and email addresses
+- Dropdown selection for recipient type:
+  - Signer: Can sign the document
+  - Viewer: Can only view the document
+  - Copy: Receives a copy of the document
+- Checkbox for sender to also sign the document
+- Radio button option to be the only signer
+- Configuration for signing order (sequential or parallel)
+- Date picker for signing deadlines

+### Step 3: Field Placement
+- Nutrient Viewer integration for document display
+- Sidebar with draggable field components:
+  - Signature fields
+  - Initial fields
+  - Date fields
+  - Text fields
+  - Checkboxes
+  - Dropdown menus
+- Field validation rule configuration
+- Field labels for signer context

+### Step 4: Email Customization
+- Input field for email subject line
+- Rich text editor for email message body
+- Email preview functionality showing how the email will appear to recipients
+- Default subject and message templates

+### Step 5: Review & Send
+- Final document preview showing all placed fields
+- Summary of recipients and their roles
+- Summary of email subject and message
+- Send button with confirmation dialog
+- Option to save as draft for later completion

+### Technical Implementation
+- State management for multi-step form using React Context
+- Form validation for each step
+- API endpoints for saving document configuration
+- Email sending integration with SendGrid
+- Nutrient Viewer SDK integration for field placement
+- Document status tracking in database

 ## Security & Compliance